imertgul/weather_app/README.md

  ## Known bugs
 - Error messages on flutter web is broken by minifier
 - Location service fails on safari browser.
-- You can find and city on the earth from cities api.
+- You can't find and city on the earth from cities api.